 - 2 Water bottles (1 L each).
 Do not carry packaged water bottles like Bisleri, Aquafina and others.

-- LED Torch (head lamps preferable).
+- LED Torch with extra set of cells (head lamps preferable).

 - Personal toilet kit (minimal) and toilet paper.

 - Small repair kit consisting of safety pins, needle, thread and string (mandatory).

 - Norflox – 10 tablets